mbhynes/seeder/README.md

   - **Player**

-    - Grain: 1 row per player **or** team that has had at least 1 match in the spider's watermark timespan
+    - Grain: 1 row per player **or** team that has had at least 1 match in the spider's watermark timespan.
     - Source Endpoints:
       - [`/player/`](https://www.tennisexplorer.com/player/)
       - [`/doubles-team/`](https://www.tennisexplorer.com/doubles-team/)
     - A `Player` record may be either a `PlayerType.single` or `PlayerType.double`, in which latter case the members of the doubles team may be retrieved with the self-referential foreign keys `p1` and `p2`.
 No attempt is made to order these, since we preserve the ordering from the `/doubles-team/` endpoint.
-    - Please note that we currently don't crawl the `/player/` or `/doubles-team/` endpoints directly; we issue a skeleton record to maintain referential integrityj
+    - Please note that we currently don't crawl the `/player/` or `/doubles-team/` endpoints directly; we issue a skeleton record to maintain referential integrity.

   - **MatchOdds**
-    - Grain: 1 row per odds issued per bookmaker per match
+    - Grain: 1 row per odds issued per bookmaker per match.
     - Source Endpoints:
       - [`/match-detail/`](https://www.tennisexplorer.com/match-detail/?id=2126337)
     - A `MatchOdds` record is a fact representing the moneyline odds issued by a bookmarker for a match, up until the match time.
 Since lines change arbitrarily at any time before the match begins, records for the same match/bookmaker form a timeseries of fluctuations in the odds given by that bookmarker up to the point that the *closing line* is issued.
 All timestamps here have minute-grained resolution, and there is liekly some (unknown) measurement error or delay since the data we're scraping was itself probably created by some kind of scraper... make a copy of a copy enough times, and...
 ![Yar there be monsters](https://y.yarn.co/e92a57b3-2d87-4bbd-91ad-7ce2811ee623_text.gif)

     - Please note that there is currently a data quality limitation if a bookies only issues a single line (i.e. the opening line equals the closing line).
 The tennisexplorer.com `/match-detail/` page doesn't show the timestamp at which the line was issued in this case.
 As such, we assume the worst-case scenario and treat this as a closing line issued at the match's `match_at` timestamp.

 ## Configuration